How to Dry Up Milk Supply: Tips For Drying Up Breast Milk

 - Cabbage:That’s right, cabbage.
 More research is needed on this, but this is one of many natural remedies that have been shown to help dry up breast milk.7 Washed, chilled cabbage leaves can be placed in your bra or directly on the breasts to aid with weaning as well as breast engorgement.7

 - No More Milk Tea: Many women enjoy this tea to help reduce milk production and to help when weaning.
 It’s a caffeine free, organic tea made with a blend of herbs traditionally used to help reduce the production of breast milk when it is no longer desired.

-- How to handle engorged breasts?
-Wear a supportive bra, apply ice packs to your breasts, and consider taking over-the-counter (OTC) pain relievers if needed.
+Wear a supportive bra, apply ice or cold packs to your breasts, and consider taking over-the-counter (OTC) pain relievers if needed.

-- What if you get a clogged duct or mastitis?
-The best way to prevent mastitis or clogged ducts when weaning is to gradually stop breastfeeding over a spread out period.
+The best way to prevent mastitis or clogged milk ducts when weaning is to gradually stop breastfeeding over a spread out period.
 If you are experiencing a clogged duct, massaging the breast, or expelling a small amount of milk may help!
 If the breast becomes red, painful, or inflamed, call your doctor immediately.

-- Do ice packs or cold compresses help?
-Yes, cold compresses can ease pain and inflammation tremendously when stopping breastfeeding!
+Yes, cold compresses or cold packs can ease pain and inflammation tremendously when stopping breastfeeding!

 - Breastfeeding can be an incredible experience for both mom and baby but does have its challenges.

 - It’s recommended by AAP and WHO that infants nurse exclusively for the first six months of age, and continue to breastfeed until one year of age.